AckerlyXu/heima/articles/media-services/media-services-error-codes.md

 ## 503 Service Unavailable
 The server is currently unable to receive requests.
 This error may be caused by excessive requests to the service.
 Media Services throttling mechanism restricts the resource usage for applications that make excessive request to the service.

+> [!NOTE]
-> [AZURE.NOTE]Check the error message and error code string to get more detailed information about the reason you got the 503 error.
+>Check the error message and error code string to get more detailed information about the reason you got the 503 error.
 This error does not always mean throttling.

 Possible status descriptions are: